owentechnologist/roach-semantic-lookup/README.md

 "I remember an older gorilla - maybe 25 or so years old and he came from India.
 What was his name?"
 ```

-## Whil the prepared statement is currently hard-coded in the prompt template, you should be able to understand how the full prompt could be dynamically constructed at runtime using a combination of RAG and prompt engineering and possibly some routing/filtering based on environment or user-specific data
+## While the prepared statement is currently hard-coded in the prompt template, you should be able to understand how the full prompt could be dynamically constructed at runtime using a combination of RAG and prompt engineering and possibly some routing/filtering based on environment or user-specific data

 6. When you are done using this environment you can deactivate it: